Little Women (1994 film): Plot

 The March sisters—responsible Meg, tempestuous Jo, tender Beth, and romantic Amy—are growing up in Concord, Massachusetts during and after the American Civil War.
-Their father is away fighting in the war and, with their strong-willed mother, Marmee, they struggle with major and minor problems in 19th-century New England.
+Their father is away serving as a chaplain in the war and, with their strong-willed mother, Marmee, they struggle with major and minor problems in 19th-century New England.
 The girls revel in performing Jo's romantic plays in their attic theater.

 Next-door neighbor, wealthy Mr. Laurence's grandson, Theodore ("Laurie"), moves in, becoming a close friend of the Marches, particularly Jo.
 Mr. Laurence mentors Beth, whose exquisite piano-playing reminds him of his deceased daughter, and Meg falls in love with Laurie's tutor, John Brooke.

 When Mr. March is wounded, Jo sells her hair so Marmee can go by train to nurse him back to health.
 While she is away, Beth continues visiting a struggling immigrant family, providing food and firewood.
 She contracts scarlet fever from the youngest child.
 Awaiting Marmee's return, Meg and Jo, who both previously survived scarlet fever, decide to send Amy away to live safely with their Aunt March.
 Amy laments to Laurie that she may die without ever being kissed.
 He promises to kiss her before she dies if she becomes ill.

 Prior to Beth's illness, Jo had been Aunt March's companion for several years, and although she didn't enjoy it, she hoped she would take her to Europe.
 Beth gets worse, so Marmee returns home, nursing her to recovery in time for Christmas, but the illness severely weakens her.
 Mr. Laurence gives his daughter's piano to Beth, Meg accepts John Brooke's proposal and Mr. March surprises them, returning home from the war.